 A Carthaginian general named Hamilcar Barca recaptured most of Sicily, but Carthage did not have the money or manpower to continue to engage in the conflict.
 In 241BCE, an exhausted Carthage surrendered Sicily to the Romans.

-A generation after the first Punic War in 218BCE, a young Carthaginian general named Hannibal, the son of Hamilcar Barca, sought revenge from his base in Spain.
-He led an army of 40,000 soldiers, 8,000 horses and 37 war elephants in a daring and difficult journey over the Alps, a treacherous mountain range that stood between Spain and the Italian peninsula.
+A generation after the first Punic War in 281bce, a young Carthaginian general named Hannibal Barca, the son of Hamilcar, sought revenge from his base in Spain.
+He led an army of 40,000 soldiers, 8,000 horses and 37 war elephants in a daring and difficult journey over the Alps, a treacherous mountain range between Spain and the Italian peninsula.

 As a result of their humiliation at Canae, Rome changed their strategy.
 They sent a new army to northern Italy with instructions to withdraw.
 Hannibal spent the next twelve years destroying the Roman countryside, but his army had no opponent to fight.